scpwiki/wikijump/docs/development.md

 This both creates a container for the image, and starts it. `docker run` is a shorthand for `docker create` and `docker start`.

 Finally, navigate to https://www.wikijump.test in your browser.
+Your browser will probably complain that the site is insecure, citing that the page has a self-signed certificate.
+During local development, this is to be expected.

 -----